EXPLAINER: When is Manhattanhenge? Where can you see it?

 Manhattanhenge viewing parties are not unknown.
 The beverage company San Pellegrino hosted an “exclusive Manhattanhenge celebration” on a bridge spanning East 42th Street in 2018.

 But Manhattanhenge is mostly a DIY affair.
 People gather on east-west streets a half an hour or so before sunset and snap photo after photo as dusk approaches.
 That’s if the weather is fine.
-There’s no visible Manhattanhenge on rainy or cloudy days.
+There’s no visible Manhattanhenge on rainy or cloudy days, which could make Tuesday’s finale a washout.

 DO OTHER CITIES HAVE ‘HENGES’?